 Keep in mind that most of these affirmations focus on the opposite feelings of anger: peace, calm, or relaxation.
 The goal of affirmations is to release our anger, and thus, we don’t want to focus on it too much in our affirmations!
-(This helps keep our affirmations positive and focused on how we want to feel instead!)
+This helps keep our affirmations positive and focused on how we transform anger into peaceful energy!

 - I breathe in and I feel calm.